Stono/ci-in-a-box/README.md

 ...
 Just kidding about the last one, it won't make you a brew.
 But with all this free time on your hands, you can totally make your own!

+There are a few niggles I still need to sort out.
+Check them out [here](https://github.com/Stono/ci-in-a-box/issues) on the issues page.

 ## Too much network jargon, paint me a picture?
 Sure.